cocoblip/Flexible-EV-Route-Planning/README.md

 2. pip install -r requirements.txt to install dependencies
 3. Run the `app.py` file.
 4. Copy and paste the generated URL into your browser.
 5. Enter the starting point, destination, and other custom parameters in the input fields.
+Please choose 2 addresses in Create Vancouver.
 6. Click the **Generate Route** button.
 7. Wait for the visualized map to be generated.